ScrappySM/CarbonLauncher/README.md

 # Carbon Launcher

+> [!WARNING]
+> This is v1, it is being deprecated as the [v2 branch](https://github.com/ScrappySM/CarbonLauncher/tree/v2) is being worked on so please do not expect updates here (unless they are major issues)

 ![Carbon Launcher](screenshot.png)

 **Carbon Launcher** is a powerful and user-friendly modding launcher for [Scrap Mechanic](https://www.scrapmechanic.com/), designed to support DLL mods and provide cloud synchronization for an enhanced modding experience.
 With Carbon Launcher, players can seamlessly download and manage DLL mods from a variety of online repositories, creating a vast library of modding content directly accessible from the launcher.